Lufunonyadzani/-AWS_re-Start-Labs/AWS Labs/Database/Database.md

 ## 🖥️ **Task 5: Delete a database and tables**

-Commands used to delete a database and tables:
+Delete Command is used to delete a database and tables:

 ```bash
 DROP DATABASE world;